reeyarn/openesef/openesef/edgar/README.md

+# openesef/edgar
+The code in this folder is based on the [SEC EDGAR Financial Reports `farhadab/sec-edgar-financials`](https://github.com/farhadab/sec-edgar-financials) project.

-# How to locate XBRL files in EDGAR filings: EX-101
+## How to locate XBRL files in EDGAR filings: EX-101

 Okay, I've analyzed the provided documentation to understand the terms EX-100 and EX-101 within the context of EDGAR filings.